Manuel Margot Player Props: Rays vs. Cubs

 Cubs Pitching Rankings

-- The 8.6 strikeouts per nine innings compiled by the Cubs pitching staff ranks 17th in the league.
+- The 8.5 strikeouts per nine innings compiled by the Cubs pitching staff ranks 18th in MLB.

-- The Cubs have a 4.23 team ERA that ranks 16th across all league pitching staffs.
+- The Cubs have the 14th-ranked team ERA across all league pitching staffs (4.17).

-- The Cubs allow the third-fewest home runs in baseball (51 total, one per game).
+- Cubs pitchers combine to surrender 51 home runs (0.9 per game), the second-fewest in the league.

-- Hendricks (0-1) pitches for the Cubs to make his second start of the season.

-- In his most recent time out on Thursday, the right-hander threw 4 1/3 innings against the New York Mets, giving up three earned runs while surrendering six hits.
+- His most recent time out was on Friday against the Cincinnati Reds, when the left-hander tossed 3 2/3 innings, surrendering five earned runs while allowing 10 hits.

 © 2023 Data Skrive.
 All rights reserved.